Maj.-Gen. Robert Keith Arbuthnott, 15th Viscount Arbuthnott1

 Aneta Laline Dennis Fisher1

-Aneta Laline Dennis Fisher is the daughter of Erskine Arthur Hamilton Fisher.1 She married James Cecil Baring, 6th Baron Revelstoke of Membland, son of Rupert Baring, 4th Baron Revelstoke of Membland and Hon.
-Flora Breckinridge Fermor-Hesketh, on 16 August 1968 at London, England.1,2
+Aneta Laline Dennis Fisher was born circa 1945.2 She was the daughter of Erskine Arthur Hamilton Fisher.1 She married Philip Robinson.2 She married James Cecil Baring, 6th Baron Revelstoke of Membland, son of Rupert Baring, 4th Baron Revelstoke of Membland and Hon.
+Flora Breckinridge Fermor-Hesketh, on 16 August 1968 at London, EnglandG.1,3 She died on 28 June 2010 at Canterbury, Kent, England.2

 Her married name became Baring.